harrytsz/superEditor/README.md

 Auto line feed

-The input file must be placed at the same folder as the source code file demo_x.py, run the source code then you will get the output.txt file.
+**Note** : The input file must be placed at the same folder as the source code file demo_x.py, run the source code then you will get the output.txt file.

+## Development Records

+- version00 : created by Harrytsz and Yao at 2019-11-13.